 - Petrol Tank

-- Safety equipment such as an Emergency Hi-Vis Triangle, Spare tyre & tools, jumper leads and a tyre jack.
+- Safety equipment such as an Emergency Hi-Vis Triangle, spare tire & tools, jumper leads, and a tire jack.

 Here are a few things you should invest in before you begin your journey around New Zealand: